julemai/GridWeightsGenerator/README.md

 ## Requirements

-The script is tested under Pythin 3.8 and it requires the following Python packages:
+The script is tested under Python 3.6 and 3.8 on MacOS and Windows.
+It requires the following Python packages:
 * `pip install GDAL` (gets you `osgeo`)
 * `pip install argparse`
 * `pip install numpy`